Fanchen-Kong/Study-Challenge/S2 Design of Digital Integrated Circuits/README.md

 **Aims:**

 Deepen the knowledge about digital integrated circuit design.
-The common thread throughout the course is the optimisation of digital circuits in view of the energy verus performance trade off.
+The common thread throughout the course is the optimisation of digital circuits in view of the energy versus performance trade off.

 **Lecture:**